Birth and Death of a Rose: Overview

 \subsection{System Overview}

 We build a system that takes in the prompt of a natural process, such as ``\textit{a rose blooming}'', and generate \task, as shown in \cref{fig:overview}.
 The generation process is split into two stages.
-In the first stage, we sample a reference video from a video diffusion model~\cite{yang2024cogvideox} and reconstruct a coarse deformable mesh to represent the 4D temporal stages in the natural process.
-The reconstructed coarse deformable mesh can be used to construct the \posevol as in \cref{fig:nt}, which will be used in the second stage.
+In the first stage, we construct a coarse dynamic mesh to represent the 4D temporal stages in the natural process.
+The constructed coarse dynamic mesh can be used to obtain the \posevol as in \cref{fig:nt}, which will be used in the second stage.
 We discuss the details of this process in \cref{sec:method_posevol}.

 In the second stage, we generate \task by iteratively optimizing a hybrid 4D object intrinsics representation with gradients from 2D diffusion models.
 At each iteration, we randomly sample a camera viewpoint and a timestamp, and render an image with a physically-based renderer.
 The rendered image is then perturbed with noise and fed into a diffusion model conditioned on the \pose, to obtain a generative score for updating the hybrid 4D field.
 This process is further discussed in \cref{sec:method_synthesis}.